 Shuttle Buses at YSP

-Longside Gallery Shuttle Bus
+Longside Gallery Shuttle Bus - during exhibitions only.

 There is no public parking (except for Blue Badge holders) at Longside Gallery.
 Visitors may use the free shuttle service to Longside (during exhibitions only) or follow the walking route.
 The shuttle bus departs, during exhibition times, from the Walk of Art outside YSP Centre every 30 minutes between 11am and 2.30pm (winter), 3.30pm (summer).
 The last departure from Longside Gallery is at 3pm (winter), 4pm (summer).
 A number of booster seats provided for children under 135cm tall and a baby seat is provided for children aged between 12 months and 3 years.
 Pushchairs and dogs are not allowed on the service.
 Families needing help getting to Longside please ask at the Information Desk.